Valensas/VLDataBinding/README.md

 ```

 * UITableViewCell carry data through segue to the destination view controller.
-* Synchronous operation is observing to manage segue related to this operation.
+* Synchronous operation is observed to manage the segue which is related to this operation.